add_action('init', function() { $file = get_template_directory() . '/page-agents.php'; if (!file_exists($file)) { $html = <<<'ENDHTML'

 2. Branding and Positioning: Agencies assist in creating and refining brand identities, brand messaging, and brand positioning strategies.
 They develop compelling brand stories, design impactful logos and visual assets, and ensure consistent brand representation across various marketing channels.

-3. Digital Marketing: Agencies provide expertise in digital marketing channels, such as biotech website development, search engine optimization (SEO), pay-per-click (PPC) advertising, social media marketing, content creation, email marketing, and online lead generation.
+3. Digital Marketing: Agencies provide expertise in digital marketing channels, such as biotech content marketing, search engine optimization (SEO), pay-per-click (PPC) advertising, social media marketing, content creation, email marketing, and online lead generation.
 They utilize data-driven approaches to optimize digital campaigns for maximum reach, engagement, and conversion.

 4. Content Marketing: Agencies develop content strategies and produce high-quality content tailored to the life sciences industry.
 This includes educational articles, blog posts, whitepapers, case studies, videos, infographics, and other formats to engage and educate target audiences.
 Content marketing helps establish thought leadership, enhance brand credibility, and attract and nurture leads.